• Skip to primary navigation

 For more tartness, remove the water and replace it with vinegar.

 The sauce will thicken as it cools but must first be reduced well.
 The consistency will be syrupy.
-If you want it to be thicker, you can add 1-2 tsp of tapioca starch.
-You will either want to dissolve the starch in hot water first (the 2 tbsp of water already in the recipe) or be prepared to whisk while you add the starch into the sauce while it is reducing to prevent clumps from forming.
+If you want it to be thicker, you can add 1-2 teaspoon of tapioca starch.
+You will either want to dissolve the starch in hot water first (the 2 tablespoon of water already in the recipe) or be prepared to whisk while you add the starch into the sauce while it is reducing to prevent clumps from forming.

 Did you make this recipe?
 If so, please leave a comment and a rating below!
 I'd love to hear from you!